daos-stack/daos/src/control/server/README.md

 ## Workflow

-Control plane server (`daos_server`) instances will open and listen on gRPC channel for requests from control plane client applications.
-Administrators can perform provisioning operations on network and storage hardware through control plane [`dmg`](../dmg) management tool and when ready to start data plane, calling `dmg storage format` will enable the server to be formatted (superblock written) and start the data plane.
+Control plane server (`daos_server`) instances will open a gRPC channel to listen for requests from control plane client applications.
+Administrators can perform provisioning operations on network and storage hardware through the control plane [`dmg`](../dmg) management tool.
+Calling `dmg storage format` formats persistent storage on the server node, writes the superblock and starts the data plane.

 ![Server format diagram](/doc/graph/server_format_flow.png)